I-AdityaGoyal/ML_Algorithms-In_Depth/README.md

 Learning these topics will help you gain a better understanding of machine learning algorithms and their applications. 💡

+## Viewing Code Blocks 🚧

+If GitHub can't render the code blocks properly, you can open it in `Incognito Tab`.
+Alternatively, you can download the  file and open it in your local Jupyter Notebook environment.

 ## How to Contribute 🤝

 Contributions to this repository are welcome!
 If you would like to contribute an in-depth explanation of a machine learning algorithm or improve an existing one, follow these steps: